-Lawmakers Urge FEMA To Reconsider Ending Food Aid For Puerto Rico
+In Reversal, FEMA Says It Won't End Puerto Rico Food And Water Distribution Wednesday

+"Provision of those commodities will continue," spokesman William Booher said.
+A different spokesperson, Delyris Aquino-Santiago, had earlier told NPR that it would "officially shut off" its food and water mission on the island on Jan.
+31 and hand its remaining food and water supplies over to the Puerto Rican government to finish distributing.
+But on Wednesday, Booher said that date "was mistakenly provided."

+The agency has been working on that transition but has not finalized it, he said, adding that in the meantime, FEMA will continue providing food and water to communities on the island that need them.

-Politicians from both political parties reacted angrily to news of the Federal Emergency Management Agency's plan to end shipment of emergency food and water supplies to storm-battered Puerto Rico.
-On Tuesday, several lawmakers called on the agency to reverse its decision.
+The turnabout came after politicians from both political parties reacted angrily to news of FEMA's plan and after the Puerto Rican government released a statement saying it had not been informed of the impending change.
+On Tuesday, lawmakers from both parties had called on the agency to reverse its decision.

-Details of FEMA's plan – which the agency said would take effect Jan.
-31 — were first reported by NPR.
-In addition to ending new shipments to the island, the agency said it would turn the food and water that remained over to the Puerto Rican government, which would distribute them until stocks ran out.

 Speaking on the Senate floor, Florida Democratic Sen. Bill Nelson said he was "absolutely shocked" by FEMA's decision.
 "I urge the administration to reverse this disastrous decision immediately and to continue providing the people of Puerto Rico with the help that they need as they are trying to recover from two disastrous hurricanes."